 LAPAROSCOPIC (KEY HOLE) BITCH SPAYS

-We have now been perfoming laparoscopic ovariectomies in place of the traditional bitch spay for over a year and are the only veterinary surgery to offer this service on the Isle of Wight.
+We have now been perfoming laparoscopic ovariectomies in place of the traditional bitch spay for 18 months.

 Laparoscopic surgery (also commonly known as key hole surgery) is the gold standard for a wide range of operations in humans, but sadly is still only rarely performed in animals.
 Just as in humans, the very small incisions mean a much faster recovery, less risk of post-operative infections, less risks of post-operative wound complications, and most importantly, significantly less pain than with old-fashioned open abdominal surgery.